joeycastillo/gossamer/README.md

     * Returning `false` here ensures that your `app_loop` will be called again immediately.
     * Returning `true` will send the microcontroller into STANDBY mode, where it will remain until woken by an interrupt.

 This last bit — entering standby mode as often as possible — is a key feature of gossamer.
-In standby mode, the CPU is halted, but peripherals set up to run in standby can still run, and wake the device on an interrupt like a button press, timer tick or even the receipt of data over a UART.
+In standby mode, the CPU is halted, but peripherals set up to run in standby can still run and wake the device on an interrupt like a button press, timer tick or even the receipt of data over a UART.

 This is a great way to conserve energy in battery-powered applications, and gossamer makes it easy.